Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Performance Evaluation

-Since the cross-layer data collected on the 5G NSA testbed is inherently temporally correlated, it is essential to utilize this temporal correlation between the successive data samples.
-In our implementation, we use $k=2$ consecutive data samples as described in Eq.~\eqref{eq:temporal_data} to construct the ``sequence'' that is input to the model, with the first data sample belonging to the 5G NR cell and the other data sample belonging to the LTE cell.
-For sequential learning, we consider machine learning models belonging to the recurrent neural network (RNN) family, namely the Long Short-Term Memory (LSTM) and the Echo State Network (ESN), as outlined previously in Sec.~\ref{sec:machinelearningmodel}.
-Our LSTM implementation uses a single hidden layer consisting of $50$ LSTM units and an optional Dropout layer~\cite{Dropout2014}, appended with a final output layer with $2$ nodes for binary jamming detection.
-Threshold adjusting using Youden's J statistic is also employed to significantly improve detection accuracy as well as the precision and recall performance.
-We show the performance of the LSTM jamming detector in different jamming scenarios as ROC curves in Fig.~\ref{roc_lstm}, with the AUC as a single performance metric.
+Next, the jamming detection performance is evaluated with the sequential models described in Sec.~\ref{sec:machinelearningmodel}.
+We use $T=2$ consecutive data samples as described in Eq.~\eqref{eq:temporal_data} to construct the ``sequence'' of feature data that is input to the model, with the first data sample (feature vector) in each sequence belonging to the 5G NR cell and the other sample belonging to the LTE cell.
+The detailed training setup for each model is provided in Table~\ref{tab:training_setup_detection}.
+For each model, the Adam optimizer was used with a learning rate of $0.001$ and a batch size of $32$.
+The ROC curve performance for the LSTM jamming detector in different jamming scenarios is shown in Fig.~\ref{roc_lstm}.
+The detailed performance metrics of the LSTM-based detector along with those of the GRU-based, CNN-LSTM based and Transformer-based detectors are also given in Table~\ref{tab:jamming_detection_performance}.

-Finally, we also implement the ESN-based detector with its reservoir size, i.e., number of neurons in the reservoir set to $50$, in order to keep its overall same model size (albeit with significantly lower trainable parameters) comparable with the LSTM detector.
-The detection performance of the ESN detector in terms of ROC curves is shown in Fig.~\ref{roc_esn}.
-We can see that the performance of the ESN detector is comparable to that of the LSTM detector under interference scenarios in all three bands but with significantly lower training and test complexity.
-This demonstrates that a lightweight model such as the ESN has great applicability in IoT applications under a near real-time performance constraint, when there is substantial benefit from exploiting temporal correlation in the sensed or generated data.
+Finally, we also implement the bidirectional RC (ESN)-based detector with its detailed setup outlined in Table~\ref{tab:xfmr_esn_hyperparameters}.
+The corresponding ROC curves for the ESN detector is shown in Fig.~\ref{roc_esn} with its other performance metrics outlined in Table~\ref{tab:jamming_detection_performance}.

+We can see that the performance of the bidirectional ESN detector is comparable to that of all of the standard recurrent detectors, e.g., the accuracy of the ESN detector is only $6.8\%$ lower compared to the best performing GRU detector and has a $27\%$ higher False Alarm Rate compared to the GRU.
+However, as we shall see in Sec.~\ref{sec:bayesian_results}, Bayesian causal inference built on domain knowledge can significantly improve the accuracy and lower the FAR.